 - Pay the visa fee if applicable

 - Wait for your visa to get approved

 - You’re ready to fly to Germany.

-*Note: All Long term national visas to Germany such as Spouse, Children, or Marriage are submitted directly to the German Embassy Manila.
+*Note: All Long term national visas to Germany such as Spouses, Children, or Marriage are submitted directly to the German Embassy in Manila.
 Other types of Schengen Visas are done through the service of VFS.